Milwaukee Fastback II Folding Utility Knife

 Before I get too far, I’ve been presuming that you’re familiar with the Fastback knife.
 Since that’s not true of everyone reading this, let me take some time and go over why so many tradesmen have really found this to be a compelling tool.

 First and foremost, the knife opens easily with just one hand.
 And I do mean easily.
-You press the release button with your thumb to free the blade and then give it gentle flick of the wrist to send the blade swinging out into its open position.
+You press the release button with your thumb to free the blade.
+Then, just give it a gentle flick of the wrist to send the blade swinging out into its open position.
 Provided you allow the button to release, the knife will then lock securely in place.
-It’s not something that really takes a lot of practice, you just flip it open a couple of times, and, if you have any coordination at all, that will be the end of it.
+It’s not something that really takes a lot of practice.
+You just flip it open a couple of times.
+If you have any coordination at all, that will be the end of it.